Meeting Room Policy and Guidelines

 Study Room

-Room capacity: 4
+Room capacity 4

-Instant reservation available? yes
+Instant reservation available?
+Yes

-Advance reservations accepted: 1 week ahead
+Advance reservations accepted 1 week ahead

-Length of use: 2 hours
+Length of use 2 hours

-Frequency of use: Twice a week
+Frequency of use Three times a week

 Note that the time limit in study rooms is two hours per reservation and cannot be extended by paying a fee.